duckdb/duckdb-web/docs/api/adbc.md

 ArrowArrayStream arrow_stream;
 ```

 We can then initialize our database variable.
 Before initializing the database, we need to set the `driver` and `entrypoint` options as mentioned above.
 Then we set the `path` option and initialize the database.
 With the example below, the string `"path/to/libduckdb.dylib"` should be the path to the dynamic library for DuckDB.
-This will be `.dylib` on macOS, `.so` on Linux, and `.dll` on Windows.
+This will be `.dylib` on macOS, and `.so` on Linux.

 ```cpp
 AdbcDatabaseNew(&adbc_database, &adbc_error);